 2.3 Data analysis

-In the present study, the application of Rasch analysis evaluated each item in the DASS-21 and DASS-Y, with a specific focus on item validity.
-Subsequent to this, CFA was used to assess the factorial, convergent, and discriminant validity.
-The concurrent validity of both scales was investigated in relation to emotional exhaustion, utilizing structural equation modeling (SEM).
-Detailed procedures relating to these methods are described below.
+The analytical approach employed in the present study involved using Rasch analysis to evaluate each item in the DASS-21 and DASS-Y, particularly focusing on item validity.
+This was followed by the application of CFA to assess the factorial, convergent, and discriminant validity.
+Subsequently, the concurrent validity of the two scales was rigorously evaluated in relation to emotional exhaustion.
+It is worth noting that previous research has established a substantial association between emotional exhaustion and students’ emotional disorders [53, 54].
+For the purpose of the present study, structural equation modelling (SEM) was employed as the primary statistical analysis method.
+Detailed procedures relating to these methods are elaborated upon below.

 Initially, descriptive statistics were computed for primary and middle school students, encompassing the means and standard deviations of DASS-21, DASS-Y, their respective subscales, and emotional exhaustion.
-In concordance with the cutoff values provided by the developers of DASS-21 [49] and DASS-Y [50], the proportion of participants who exhibited clinically significant emotional symptoms as indicated by both scales was calculated.
+In concordance with the cutoff values provided by the developers of DASS-21 [63] and DASS-Y [64], the proportion of participants who exhibited clinically significant emotional symptoms as indicated by both scales was calculated.
 Following this, Pearson correlation analysis was conducted to scrutinize the relationships among these variables.

-In order to evaluate item validity, Rasch analysis was carried out following the guidelines proposed by Tennant and Conaghan [51].
-The analysis involved selecting a suitable model (either the Partial Credit Rasch Model or the Andrich Rating Scale Model), and considering the following aspects: (i) assessing unidimensionality by the eigenvalue ratio criterion [52], (ii) verifying category ordering through a person-item map, and (iii) analyzing item validity utilizing information-weighted fit statistics (INFIT) and outlier-sensitive fit statistics (OUTFIT).
-Acceptable ranges for valid item responses were established between 0.50 and 1.50 [53].
+In order to evaluate item validity, Rasch analysis was carried out following the guidelines proposed by Tennant and Conaghan [65].
+The analysis involved selecting a suitable model (either the Partial Credit Rasch Model or the Andrich Rating Scale Model), and considering the following aspects: (i) assessing unidimensionality by the eigenvalue ratio criterion [66], (ii) verifying category ordering through a person-item map, and (iii) analyzing item validity utilizing information-weighted fit statistics (INFIT) and outlier-sensitive fit statistics (OUTFIT).
+Acceptable ranges for valid item responses were established between 0.50 and 1.50 [67].
 Furthermore, scale targeting, differential item functioning (DIF), and person separation reliability were evaluated.
-Scale targeting was scrutinized using the Wright map, DIF was assessed through item difficulty differences between groups [54], and person separation reliability was established at 0.50 following the suggestion of Boone et al. [54].
+Scale targeting was scrutinized using the Wright map, DIF was assessed through item difficulty differences between groups [68], and person separation reliability was established at 0.50 following the suggestion of Boone et al. [68].

-Upon completion of the Rasch analysis, CFA was deployed to investigate the construct validity of the scale.
-The criterion for factorial validity followed the standard proposed by Hu and Bentler [55], which stipulates that for a good fit, the comparative fit index (CFI) and the non-normed fit index (NNFI) should exceed 0.90, while the root mean square error of approximation (RMSEA) and standardized root mean square residual (SRMR) should fall below 0.06 and 0.08, respectively.
-In addition, the Akaike information criterion (AIC) was used to compare the model fit of the modified scale post-item diagnosis through Rasch analysis with that of the original scale [60].
-Convergent and discriminant validity were evaluated using composite reliability (CR) and average variance extracted (AVE), following the guidelines outlined by Hair et al. [56].
+Upon completion of the Rasch analysis, to examine the construct validity of the scale, CFA was implemented.
+Given the ordinal nature of the response options, the Diagonally Weighted Least Squares (DWLS) estimation method was specifically employed in the analytical process [69].
+The criterion for factorial validity followed the standard proposed by Hu and Bentler [70], which stipulates that for a good fit, the comparative fit index (CFI) and the non-normed fit index (NNFI) should exceed 0.90, while the root mean square error of approximation (RMSEA) and standardized root mean square residual (SRMR) should fall below 0.06 and 0.08, respectively.
+In addition, the Akaike information criterion (AIC) was used to compare the model fit of the modified scale post-item diagnosis through Rasch analysis with that of the original scale [71].
+Convergent and discriminant validity were evaluated using composite reliability (CR) and average variance extracted (AVE), following the guidelines outlined by Hair et al. [72].
 More specifically, a CR greater than 0.70 and an AVE greater than 0.50 were deemed indicative of convergent validity for each construct.
 Discriminant validity was assessed by verifying that the square root of the AVE of the construct exceeded its correlation with other latent variables.